ashleefv/glucoseRASpodocytes/README.md

 ### Main files

 * param_estimation_Approach1and2.m.
 Runs the model to estimate the parameters using Approach 1 and Appraoch 2 (described in the manuscript).
-The simulation results compare the change in concentrations of ANG II with increasing glucose for Approach 1 and different scenarios of Approach 2.
+The simulation results compare the change in concentration of Angiotensin II (ANG II) with increasing glucose for Approach 1 and different scenarios of Approach 2.
+The results are compared using root mean squared error (RMSE) using a data set from literature.
-   Runs the model
+* param_estimation_Approach3.m.
+Runs the model to estimate the parameters using Approach 3 (described in the manuscript).
+The simulation results compare the change in concentration of ANG II with increasing glucose for Approach 3.
+* Sensanalysis.m.
+Runs sensitivity analysis on ANG II with respect to all the parameters.
+The resulting plots show sensitivity of all the parameters at normal and high glucose states.

 ### Supplementary files

-* .mat files.
+* glucoseRASssA12.m.
+Runs through param_estimation_Approach1and2.m and returns ANG II concentration by solving the set of equations.
+It is used to pass different set of coefficients for each case of Approach 1 and 2.
+* glucoseRASssA3.m.
+Runs through param_estimation_Approach1and2.m and returns ANG II concentration by solving the set of equations.
+It is used to pass different set of coefficients for Approach 3.
+* glucoseRASssSens.m.
+Runs through param_estimation_Approach1and2.m and returns ANG II concentration by solving the set of equations.
+It is used to pass the parameter values at NG and HG with a devaition to do the sensitivity analysis.

  Needed to run the programs to pass data, parameters, and calculated values.
+* scenario0.m.
+* scenario1.m
+* scenario2.m
+* scenario3.m
+* scenario4.m
+* Approach3.m
+* NG.mat
+* NGHG.mat
+* scenario0.m

 * export_fig.m
    MATLAB package to nicely export figures.